With a rebel yell, she cried- "more, more, more",

 - Awesome Mc Coolname: Billy Idol, now that's a classic rock star name.

-- Body Horror: The video for "Shock To The System" features a guy getting beaten up and his camera smashed (in an obvious allegory for the LA riots) and then stop-motion merging with his camera to form a weird cyborg-looking thing.
+- Body Horror: The video for "Shock To The System" features a guy getting beaten up and his camera smashed (in an obvious allegory for the LA riots) and then stop-motion merging with his camera to form a weird cyborg-looking thing (courtesy of Stan Winston).
 It's kinda messed up.

 - Cool Old Guy: Fills arenas even as he reaches his 70s.

 - Cover Version: "Mony Mony" by Tommy James & The Shondells, "To Be A Lover" by William Bell, "L.A.
 Woman" by The Doors, and "Heroin" by The Velvet Underground, and "Dancing With Myself" by Billy's former band Generation X.

 - The Dead Can Dance: The video for "Dancing With Myself."